Amygdala: Structure

-Thirteen nuclei have been identified, each with its own subdivisions and distinct connections to the rest of the brain.
+Thirteen nuclei have been identified as part of the amygdala, each with its own subdivisions and distinct connections to the rest of the brain.
 The chief nuclei are the basolateral complex, the central nucleus, the cortical nucleus, the medial nucleus, and the intercalated cell clusters.
 The cortical and medial nuclei connect with the olfactory system and hypothalamus.
 The central nucleus has extensive projections to the brainstem.

 The basolateral complex can be further subdivided into the lateral, the basal, and the accessory basal nuclei.
 It has extensive connections with higher-order cortical areas in the prefrontal, temporal, insular cortices, and the hippocampus.
 The basolateral complex is surrounded by the intercalated cell net that is inhibitory and projects to a broad variety of areas in the basal forebrain, hypothalamus, and the amygdala.

 The primate amygdala contains about 32 different types of neuron.

 Hemispheric specializations

 The right and left portions of the amygdala have independent memory systems, but work together to store, encode, and interpret emotion.

 The right hemisphere of the amygdala is associated with negative emotion.
 It plays a role in the expression of fear and in the processing of fear-inducing stimuli.
 Fear conditioning, which occurs when a neutral stimulus acquires aversive properties, occurs within the right hemisphere.
 When an individual is presented with a conditioned, aversive stimulus, it is processed within the right amygdala, producing an unpleasant or fearful response.
 This emotional response conditions the individual to avoid fear-inducing stimuli and more importantly, to assess threats in the environment.

 The right hemisphere is also linked to declarative memory, which consists of facts and information from previously experienced events and must be consciously recalled.
 It also plays a significant role in the retention of episodic memory.
 Episodic memory consists of the autobiographical aspects of memory, permitting recall of emotional and sensory experience of an event.
 This type of memory does not require conscious recall.
 The right amygdala plays a role in the association of time and places with emotional properties.

 In one study, electrical stimulations of the right amygdala induced negative emotions, especially fear and sadness.
 In contrast, stimulation of the left amygdala was able to induce either pleasant (happiness) or unpleasant (fear, anxiety, sadness) emotions.
 Other evidence suggests that the left amygdala plays a role in the brain's reward system.